-INVITING: Promoting Your Easter Event
+1: Inviting Promoting Your Easter Service

-New people will attend churches in your community this year.
+New people will attend churches in your community online and in person.
 You know this.
-But what are you doing to make the decision to attend your church clear and easy?
+But what are you doing to make the decision to attend and watch your service clear and easy?

-The first step in inviting people to your church is to have a unique offering on Easter Sunday.
+The first step in inviting people to your Easter service is to have a unique offering on Easter Sunday.

-That might be a new message series, a sunrise service, a special event, an egg hunt (if you're into that sort of thing), or some appealing liturgical aspects (studies show Millennials are increasingly drawn to liturgy).
+That might be a new message series, a sunrise service, a special event, an egg hunt, or some appealing liturgical aspects (studies show millennials are increasingly drawn to liturgy).
 Once you know that God will be using your church in a unique way, then don't be shy about getting the word out!